 The serrano pepper has historic origins in the mountainous regions of Puebla and Hidalgo, Mexico.
 The word serrano translates to, “highlander” or “from the mountains.”

-Over years of choosing desirable peppers, local farmers improved upon the local pepper varieties.
+Over years of selecting desirable peppers to grow, local farmers improved upon the local pepper varieties.
 There are several other popular varieties from Mexico as well, most of which come from the Capsicum annuum species.

 To this day, Mexico is by far the largest producer of serranos in the world.
 There are over 35,000 acres of land devoted to their cultivation, with most of the harvests being used fresh rather than processed.